widrs/labelview/README.md

     labels that you don't own and operate is to see those labels get applied.

-while working on the logic to persist previously seen labels and audit any seen changes from a labeler over multiple passes for suspicious changes the situation with bsky """trust & safety""" has rapidly deteriorated, and i have opted to instead release this tool as-is with simpler functionality. it still outputs the labels it reads, which you can analyze yourself if you desire.
+while working on the logic to persist previously seen labels and audit any seen changes from a labeler over multiple passes for suspicious changes (which is, frankly, just a huge pain in the ass considering how messy the data can get) the situation with bsky """trust & safety""" has rapidly deteriorated, and i have opted to instead release this tool as-is with simpler functionality. it still outputs the labels it reads, which you can analyze yourself if you desire.

 there are even more problems than that: